Filters

 If you use your boat for saltwater fishing, you’ll want to wash it after every use to remove the salt.
 You’ll also want to change the oil and check the propeller for fishing line regularly.
 Several times throughout the season, remove the propeller and make sure there is no fishing line wrapped around the shaft.
 If you find fishing line, have a dealer inspect the gear case.
 Fishing line can cause leaks in the gear case.

-Step aboard with EZ Dock
+Partner with EZ Dock

 View EZ Dock Boat Ports